 When science and religion fight, it’s an unnecessary war.
 It was Christ who said that truth would make us free, and the truth is never threatened by investigation.
 Shine a light on truth and it only shines brighter.
 Lean hard on truth and it only stands firmer.
 All true things fit together, and all truth is God’s truth.

 The proper response to discovery is humility and wonder.
 It should not surprise us that God is great.
 How big would He be if we could wrap our minds around Him?
-The Bible says that God has revealed Himself in creation and that we understand that.
-Within our hearts, we know God is real when we see the stars or a magnificent sunrise, but we get into trouble when we fail to give thanks and worship Him.

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.
 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.

 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.

 Professing to be wise, they became fools, and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures.
 Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.
 For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.